joelwembo/python-web3-blockchain/README.md

 Blockchain

 Blockchain is a type of shared database that differs from a typical database in the way that it stores information;

+Web 3

+In Web 3, these shares are called tokens or cryptocurrencies, and they represent ownership of decentralized networks known as blockchains.
+If you hold enough of these tokens, you have a say over the network.